Crkvina, Biskupija: History

 The church was first reconstructed and refurnished, and then reconsecrated by king Demetrius Zvonimir sometime between 1076 and 1078, when the bishop was Peter.

 In the latter half of the 12th century, in accordance with the ecclesiastical conclusions at the synod in Split (1185), the bishop changed his see to the nearby Knin, and became the Bishop of Knin.
 These bishops continued to call themselves Croatian bishops on occasion.
 The building complex was still in use until the 13th century, when a new church was erected in the old basilica's central nave, and graves were dug in its immediate surrounding until the 15th century.

 There has been a lot of scholarly debate about the exact status and whether and when this church was the cathedral of the so-called Bishop of the Croats (Episcopus Chroatensis), and/or the Bishop of Knin).
 Jurčević (2016) says the prevailing opinion in the scholarship is that this church was the seat of the Bishop of the Croats, while the seat of the Bishop of Knin was the Cathedral of Saint Bartholomew in Kapitul, but that the discussion on this has not been concluded.

-Modern
+Legacy

+In 1746, Croatian historian Gašpar Vinjalić reported on the historical sites in the Biskupija area.